beaver-codes/notes/how-blockchain-dev.md

     - No central Backend/DB
     - More theory than practice

-- API requests for blockchain node - RTC - Remote Procedure Call
+- API requests for blockchain node - RPC - Remote Procedure Call

 ## Blockchain